 Working with Councillors

-We regularly meet with councillors and elected representatives to brief them on our activities and to understand more about our local communities and how we can get involved.
+We regularly meet with City Councillors representing Wythenshawe, Metropolitan Borough Councillors representing Trafford/Stockport and Town/Parish Councillors representing Cheshire.
+These meetings provide a genuine two-way dialogue; so that we can understand each other better and be good and supportive neighbours.
 Attendees are asked to rate the event out of four (one being poor and four excellent).
 The overall score for the latest event was 3.9.
 The two most valued items on the agenda were:

 In 2011 for the first time we tested our Community Strategy and programme of initiatives against a national standard and were joint highest new entry in the Business in the Community (BITC) Index published in The Financial Times during June.
 We were ranked silver - a significant achievement for our first entry; in 2012 we increased our rank to gold and in 2013 to Platinum (one of only three companies in the North West).